adamzap/landslide/README.md

 Theming
 =======

-A Landlside theme is a directory following this simple structure:
+A Landslide theme is a directory following this simple structure:

     mytheme/
     |-- base.html